nndhanasekaran/redhat_cve2016/README.md

 ## Overview

-Module will run RedHat script to find the Vulnerable kernel and report in facter.
+Module will run RedHat provided script to find the Vulnerable kernel (Dirty COW) and report in facter.

 ## Module Description

-This module will run RedHat script (rh-cve-2016-5195_3.sh) to find the Vulnerable kernel and report in facter.
-This module will not patch the vulnerable kernel, it just report whether kernel on the puppet agent is Vulnerable or not and report in facter.
+This module will run RedHat provided script (rh-cve-2016-5195_3.sh) to find the Dirty COW vulnerable kernel and report in facter.
+This module will not patch the vulnerable kernel, it just report whether kernel vulnerable or not and report in facter.
 Facter can be verified using "facter -p kernelstatus"

 ## Setup

-Just install the module and assign to profiles/roles or directly on site.pp
+Just install the module and assign to profiles/roles or directly on site.pp.

 ### What redhat_cve2016 affects

-* It will copy rh-cve-2016-5195_3.sh from module to /tmp/ and run.
+* redhat_cve2016 class will copy the script to /tmp
-* Then report in facter
+* kernelstatus facter will execute the script and report the output in facter.
+* we can verify the facter in any supporting web interfaces or command (facter -p kernelstatus)

-### Setup Requirements **OPTIONAL**
+### Setup Requirements.

-Nothing.
+It is simple module, not required any setup.

 ### Beginning with redhat_cve2016